Why Should You Use Explainer Videos?

 For your video to be successful it is important to follow a clear

 process and set an appropriate budget for creating your explainer video.
 By following the steps outlined above you will increase the chance that your video will be both relevant and engaging for your website visitors.
 You will also have allowed for A/B testing to further optimize your video content and be flexible enough to respond to product changes.

 Here are some great examples of different templates of business explainer videos that you may find useful.

-Here is a list of over 100 studios and video production companies for you to choose from.
-I have checked every link personally to ensure they are relevant to explainer videos.
+Here is a list of over 100 studios and explainer video companies for you to choose from.
+I have checked every link personally to ensure they are all relevant to explainer videos.

-- #1ExplainerVideo: A studio for creative animated explainer videos.
+- #1ExplainerVideo: An explainer video company and studio for creative animated explainer videos.
 Clients: Google, XBox360, Personality Plus, Ion Digital

 - 1/29 Films: Inspiring brand loyalty and love.
 Clients: Intel, BrightCove, Adobe